NazimAmin/Solar-to-iCalendar/README.md

 #What it does?
 This extension exports schedule from Stony Brook University's Solar system in ics format so you can import it to your favorite calendar service.
-  1. Adds a button in Solar that invokes and scrapes all the schedule
+  1. Adds a button in Solar that invokes and parses all the schedule
-  2. Creates event in ics standard format
+  2. Creates events in ics standard format
   3. Exports to file system

 #Why?